Below, we have included important information about looking after yourself – both physically and mentally – while you are in the UK.

 - Sexual Health Screening

-iCash on Oak Street, Norwich, is an alternative NHS-funded clinic that also offers free contraceptive and sexual health services.
+iCash on Oak Street, Norwich, is an alternative NHS-funded clinic that also offers contraceptive and sexual health services, if you would prefer.

-Babies born in the UK are covered by their mother’s Immigration Health Surcharge until they are three months old.
+Babies born in the UK are covered by their mother's Immigration Health Surcharge until the age of 3 months old.
 After this, they will require their own dependant visa and IHS coverage.
-If you would like support with this application, please contact Student Life International.
+To get a dependant visa for your new baby, you must be able to provide a full UK birth certificate showing the names of both parents.
+If you would like support with this application, please contact firstname.lastname@example.org.
 More information can also be found on UKCISA's website.